 Asia’s only Great Ape species has been in decline over recent decades for a variety of reasons, but the loss of their preferred lowland habitat is the most significant factor.
 Forest degradation, often a precursor to deforestation, starts with the establishment of a network of logging roads, which open up vast tracts of previously inaccessible forest for timber extraction and mining.
 Once valuable wood stocks and minerals have been exhausted, forests can be cleared to make way for industrial oil palm, acacia and rubber plantations.

 Indonesia and Malaysia, which is home to orangutans, produce 90% of the world’s palm oil.
-Palm oil is so popular because it has the highest per hectare yield of all edible oils, as such around half of all supermarket products now contain it.
+Palm oil is so popular because it has the highest per hectare yield of all edible oils, as such more than half of all supermarket products now contain it.
 Oil palm monocultures, however, harbour just a fraction of natural biodiversity when converted from lowland rainforest.
 Poor land use has also led to the widespread fragmentation of remaining natural forests, which leaves little pockets of land with no connecting forested corridors for the apes to travel along.
 This isolation of wildlife populations is a major factor in creating conditions which cause local extinctions due to reduced gene flow and foraging opportunities, and a general increase in competition for remaining resources.

 Forest fires, usually started by plantation companies to clear land, can also burn large areas of forest, which took thousands of years to form, in just a few hours, destroying habitat for orangutans and countless other species.
 As the rate of deforestation and fire has increased, so have human-orangutan conflicts, as starving, displaced animals raid plantations and village small holdings in search of food, where they are often killed.
 But orangutans are also poached from the wild for a variety of other reasons, either for food, for the pet trade, for their supposed medicinal value, or to supply the entertainment industry with cute mascots.